oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 ### Virtual Cloud Networks

-The proposed network design is based on hub-and-spoke topology, with Dynamic Routing Gateway (DRG) `drg-fra-1` acting as the hub connecting on-premises network and virtual cloud networks (VCN) in OCI.
+The proposed network design is based on hub-and-spoke topology, with Dynamic Routing Gateway (DRG) `drg-fra-1` acting as the hub connecting the on-premises network and virtual cloud networks (VCN) in OCI.
 Production and pre-production environments are separated into production VCN `vcn-dwh-prod-fra` and pre-production VCN `vcn-dwh-preprod-fra`.
 Management VCN `vcn-mgmt-fra` contains shared services such as DNS listener.
-It also provides transit routing for on-premises network to reach Oracle Services Network.
+It also provides transit routing for the on-premises network to reach Oracle Services Network.

 ![Network](images/Analytics-Solution-Deployment-v4-network.png)